-The RTD2662 based video controller requires some modification to work in our application.
+The system uses a RTD2662 based video controller which requires some modification to work in our application.

 It needs programming with some custom firmware custom firmware courtesy of the OpenRTD project: http://openrtd2662.ru/ so that it will work with the 15Khz RGBS signal from the original Jaguar DVD-NAV module (which generates the Jaguar graphics screens), and also to allow i2c control of the video input switching so that this can be controlled from the Arduino.

 In addition to this there is a small hardware mod to enable dimming of the LCD backlight via a PWM signal from the Arduino, so that the original brightness control in the Jaguar menu will work.

 Connections to the i2c bus of the video controller have to be soldered to two pads on a surface mount resistor array which requires a fine soldering iron tip and a steady hand.

 This is the type of RTD2662 based video board that you need.
 There are a few variants of these around commonly available on ebay, Amazon etc, but it needs to look like this one.

 The firmware loaded into the controller is specific to the type of LCD panel that will be connected, i.e. resolution and whether it’s TTL or LVDS.
 You can obtain the correct firmware by contacting the developer at http://openrtd2662.ru/ I use an 800 x 480 resolution panel with TTL (50 pin) interface.

 To program the firmware you can follow my YouTube video below, and/or follow the instructions continued underneath: